Generic Name: formoterol (inhalation) (for MOE ter all)

-Formoterol is not a rescue medicine.
-It will not work fast enough to treat an asthma or bronchospasm attack.
+Perforomist is not a rescue medicine.
+It will not work fast enough to treat a bronchospasm attack.
 Use only a fast acting inhalation medicine for an attack.
-Tell your doctor if any of your medicines seem to stop working as well in controlling your asthma or COPD.
+Tell your doctor if any of your medicines seem to stop working as well in controlling your COPD.

 Read all patient information, medication guides, and instruction sheets provided to you.
 Ask your doctor or pharmacist if you have any questions.

 Perforomist solution is for use only with a standard jet nebulizer machine connected to an air compressor.
-Do not mix Perforomist with other medicines in the nebulizer.
+Do not mix this medicine with other medicines in the nebulizer.
 Do not take this medicine by mouth or swallow it while inhaling.